BsNoSi/yellow-extension-ontime/README.md

 ## How do I Install This?

 1. Download and install [Datenstrom Yellow CMS](https://github.com/datenstrom/yellow/).
-2. Download [OnTime plugin](https://github.com/BsNoSi/yellow-plugin-ontime/archive/master.zip ).
+2. Download [OnTime extension](https://github.com/BsNoSi/yellow-extension-ontime/archive/master.zip ).
 If you are using Safari, right click and select 'Download file as'.
 3. Copy the `yellow-plugin-ontime-master.zip` into the `system/plugins` folder.

-To uninstall simply delete the [plugin files](update.ini).
+To uninstall simply delete the [extension files](update.ini).

 ## How do I use the ontime plugin?

 There are several methods to use `ontime`:

-- Display external content (similar to [Global](https://github.com/schulle4u/yellow-plugin-global)):
+- Display external content
  `[ontime file-url]`
  - Display external content up to and including an end date:
   `[ontime file-url end_of_display]`